docker/labs-ai-tools-for-devs/prompts/examples/explain_dockerfile.md

 # prompt user

-Start by fetching the ./Dockerfile in the project root.
+Start by fetching the ./Dockerfile in the project root at /Users/slim/docker/labs-ai-tools-for-devs.

 After fetching the Dockerfile contents, explain the Dockerfile line by line.